Neville Bonner

 Neville Thomas Bonner (28 March 1922 – 5 February 1999) was an Australian politician, and the first Aboriginal Australian to become a member of the Parliament of Australia.
-He was appointed by the Queensland Parliament to fill a casual vacancy in the representation of Queensland in the Senate, and later became the first Indigenous Australian to be elected to the parliament by popular vote.
-Neville Bonner was an elder of the Jagera people.
+He was appointed by the Queensland Parliament to fill a casual vacancy in the representation of Queensland in the Senate in 1971, and in 1972 became the first Indigenous Australian to be elected to the parliament by popular vote.
+Bonner was an elder of the Jagera people.

 Early life

 Bonner was born on 28 March 1922 on Ukerebagh Island, a small island in the Tweed River of New South Wales close to the border with Queensland.
 He was the son of Julia Bell, an Indigenous Australian, and Henry Kenneth Bonner, an English immigrant.
-His maternal grandmother Ida Sandy was a member of the Ugarapul people of the Logan and Albert Rivers, while his maternal grandfather Roger Bell (or Jung Jung) was a fully initiated member of the Yagara people of the Brisbane River.
+His maternal grandmother Ida Sandy was a member of the Ugarapul people of the Logan and Albert Rivers, while his maternal grandfather Roger Bell (or Jung Jung) was a fully initiated member of the Jagera people of the Brisbane River.
 According to Bonner, his grandfather was "sort of captured ... out of the tribe" as a young boy and given an English name.

 Bonner's parents met and married in Murwillumbah, New South Wales.
 His father abandoned his mother when she was pregnant with him, leaving her destitute.
 She subsequently moved to the Aboriginal reserve on Ukerebagh Island, where she had another son.
 After about five years, the family moved near Lismore, New South Wales, to be closer to Bonner's grandparents, living on the banks of the Richmond River under a lantana bush.
 His mother subsequently had three children with Frank Randell, an Aboriginal man who was employed by the local police.
 One of his half-brothers died as a child and he "witnessed frequent acts of violence by Randell against his mother".

 Bonner's mother died in July 1932, when he was ten years old, and his grandmother subsequently became his main caregiver.
 She moved the family to Beaudesert, Queensland, where in 1935 he completed his only year of formal education at Beaudesert State Rural School.
 His grandmother died in June 1935 and he moved back to New South Wales after finishing the school year.
-Bonner worked as a ring barker, cane cutter and stockman before settling on Palm Island, near Townsville, Queensland in 1946, where he rose to the position of Assistant Settlement Overseer.
+Bonner worked as a ring barker, cane cutter and stockman before settling on Palm Island, near Townsville in 1946, where he rose to the position of Assistant Settlement Overseer.